Symptoms depend on which artery is blocked and how severe the blockage is.

 Inspecting the feet daily for cracks, sores, corns, and calluses

-Washing the feet daily in lukewarm water with mild soap, and dry them gently and thoroughly
+Washing the feet daily in lukewarm water with mild soap, and drying them gently and thoroughly

 Using a lubricant, such as lanolin, for dry skin